 2. More flexibility to change requirements –The ability to pay only for the work done allows clients to add and/or modify the requirements from their software product, at any time of their choosing.
 This is important as the market and customer requirements might change, thereby requiring new/modified functionalities.

 3. Less time scoping, more time developing – Time and Materials based software products work towards building a minimum viable product (MVP) first.
 And just then making iterative improvements to it.
 Development work, therefore, can start immediately without the need to spend days pouring over requirements as with fixed contracts.

 4. Transparency throughout the project – The client is informed of the work hours and materials that is required for development, along with the hourly rates before every sprint.
 Such transparency allows for better cooperation between the development house and the client.

 5. Ability to terminate the partnership at any given time – Time and materials pricing contracts allow clients to pull out of contracts at a time of their choosing as the charges are by sprints.
 This pricing approach tends to be useful if the quality of work from the developers do not match client expectations.

 What are the disadvantages of a time and materials contract?

 3. Uncertain deadlines due to changing requirements – Any changes in project requirements can push the deadline back and delay the release of your product to the market.

 So which one should you choose?

 Both software pricing approaches have their pros and cons.
-We recommend our clients to opt for one that best suits their development and business needs.
+We recommend our clients to opt for one that suits their development and business needs in the best way.

-Fixed price contracts are ideal for when the software that is required is of limited functionalities, for a set purpose that will not change anytime soon and has a very strict budget.
+Fixed price contracts are perfect when the required software is of limited functionalities, with a very strict budget.
+Also, the purpose that’ve been set for the product will not change anytime.
 This approach to development should take place if the product is akin to a MVP and has a strict delivery deadline.